PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 11 Plans.md

 - [ ] Session Start
 - Trapped by the Red Cloak Battalion in an abandoned towers staircase above
-- The floor collapses, sending
+- The floor collapses, sending the party and the battalion plummeting through old staircases hundreds of feet below, landing in a pool of grey water in [[Old Sharn]].
 -

 - [ ] Moment 1: *Name*